stephansamuel/poc-tokenize-fn-call/README.md

     and a feature request has been added (above) to better type this list later.
 This will probably be done using a [generic type](https://textbooks.cs.ksu.edu/cc410/iii-web/20-extras/03-python-generics/) tree.
+[^3]: The implementation as it stands wraps and instruments _a function
+      definition,_ as opposed to _a function call._ This _may_ be correct and
+      useful _if_ all concerned calls are wrapped in functional blocks.